Trigger Regulations for Beaver Trappers

 Revision to the Trigger Regulation for Beaver Trapping for 2009-10

-If you trap beaver in a southern zone WMU during a closed otter season and use a body-gripping trap larger than nine inches, you must use a trigger with the following specifications:
+If you trap beaver in a southern zone WMU during a closed otter season and use a body-gripping trap larger than eight and a half inches, you must use a trigger with the following specifications:

 - must be a two-way trigger - tension-adjustable trigger is optional

 - trigger length must be 6 ½ inches or less

 - trigger wires must be joined together

 - trigger must be moved to the side to create a minimum 8-inch space between the trigger wires and the opposite side of the trap

 For additional background and information on these trigger regulations see:

 Trap testing presentation (PDF) (1.2 MB)

 Modifying 330s (PDF) to avoid catching otter (232 KB)

 Specific requirements of the regulations are shown in the diagrams below: